Christopher Catling FSA

-Cut-off date: the Fund does not contribute to works principally concerned with the most recent past (post 1945).
+Cut-off date: the Fund does not contribute to works principally concerned with the most recent past (after 1979).

-Revised works: we do not fund new or revised editions of works already published.
+Revised works: we do not fund new or revised editions or translations of works already published.

-Travel exclusions: we do not fund the costs of getting to the UK/Ireland from overseas; we do not pay for foreign travel nor for research outside the UK/Ireland unless the circumstances are very exceptional.
+Travel exclusions: we do not fund the costs of getting to the UK/Ireland from overseas.
+We do not pay for foreign travel nor for research outside the UK/Ireland.

 How to apply

 Prospective applicants should submit a brief outline of their project by e-mail.
-If the proposal meets the Fundís criteria, the relevant application forms will be provided.
+If the proposal meets the Fund’s criteria, the relevant application forms will be provided.

 When to apply

-The Council of Management meets in spring and autumn to consider applications; the deadlines for receipt of completed applications and references are 1 March and 1 August.
+The Council of Management meets in spring and autumn to consider applications.
+The deadlines for the receipt of completed applications and references are 1 March and 1 August.

-Full details of the Marc Fitch Fundís income and expenditure can be found on the Charity Commissionís website, where the Fundís annual reports show a list of grant recipients and amounts.
+Full details of the Marc Fitch Fund’s income and expenditure can be found on the Charity Commission’s website, where the Fund’s annual reports show a list of grant recipients and amounts.